first looks from 2010

 Sean couldn’t believe his eyes in this one.
 Kerstin just smiling away like she did all day.

-Even the man in uniform gets a little nervous before his first look with fists clenched.
+Even the man in uniform gets a little nervous before with fists clenched.

 Sarmad wanted to watch his bride approach him…